SysManSquad/sysmansquadblogdev/content/posts/2020-01-23-net-102-build-your-lab/index.md

                     </p>

                     <p>
-                      Now that you're restarted, log back in and run the <strong>hostname</strong> command to make sure the short computer name is correct.
+                      Now that you're restarted, log back in and run the **hostname** command to make sure the short computer name is correct.
 If you're using my settings, the hostname will be 'lab-dns'.
-You can also run the <strong>ipconfig</strong> command and make sure the IPv4 address is what you expected.
+You can also run the **ipconfig** command and make sure the IPv4 address is what you expected.
                     </p>

                     <p>
-                      You'll notice that the connection-specific DNS suffix is 'localdomain', and there will be a <strong>link-local</strong> ipv6 address present, even though you didn't set one.
+                      You'll notice that the connection-specific DNS suffix is 'localdomain', and there will be a **link-local** ipv6 address present, even though you didn't set one.
 This is normal.
                     </p>

                     <p>